A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Large Language Model Planners

 \subsection{Thinking Budget}

-Gemini 2.5 Flash is trained to ``think'' before producing an output, with a token limit set by its thinking budget.
-Models trained this way exhibit improved reasoning capabilities, in part because they can expend additional computation to tackle more computationally complex problems.
-Generalizing to unseen TAMP problems, as we consider in this work, requires strong (logical and geometric) reasoning abilities.
-At first glance, this reasoning argument would seem to suggest that a higher thinking budget would yield a stronger TAMP system.
+Models trained to ``think'' exhibit improved reasoning capabilities, in part because they can expend additional computation to tackle more computationally complex problems.
+At first glance, the reasoning capabilities required to generalize to unseen TAMP problems would suggest that a high thinking budget would yield a stronger TAMP system.

-However, recall that our goal is to plan both \textit{effectively} and \textit{efficiently}.
-Moreover, the LLM is not single-handedly in charge of the planning process; instead, it is one part of a broader system that altogether seeks to produce valid plans.
-In consequence, it is possible that the trade-off between plan correctness and computation time requires a different choice.
-For example, a non-thinking model might produce many invalid plans and one valid plan in less time than a thinking model produces one valid plan.
-We construct both \thinking{} (dynamic budget determined by the LLM) and \direct{} (0 budget) variants of each of our LLM-based planners.
+However, our goal is to plan both \textit{effectively} and \textit{efficiently}, using the LLM as only part of a broader planning system.
+In consequence, identifying the optimal trade-off between plan correctness and computation time requires empirical evidence.
+For example, a non-thinking model might produce many invalid plans and one valid plan faster than a thinking model produces one valid plan.
+We construct both \thinking{} and \direct{} variants of our LLM-based planners.